S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Introduction

 \subsection{Convention}

 We fix a prime $p$ throughout.
-We will work with the theory of v-stacks and diamonds as developed in \cite{2017arXiv170907343S}, by definition they are stacks over the category of characteristic $p$ perfectoid spaces with v-topology.
-Unlike the usual notation, a prestack is meant to be a groupoid valued functor from the category of characteristic $p$ perfectoid spaces, without separatedness condition.
+We will work with the theory of v-stacks and diamonds as developed in \cite{2017arXiv170907343S}, by definition they are stacks over the category of characteristic $p$ perfectoid spaces with the v-topology.